 Judith is a well-established and very experienced litigator.
 She grew up in North Devon and attended university in the South East of England where she obtained an honours degree in History, and a masters degree in English, before converting to the Law.

 She trained with a large South East firm, and qualified as a solicitor in their highly-respected dispute resolution team in 2002.
 She later moved on to work for a Top 50 law firm, specialising in professional negligence claims, before returning to her North Devon roots in 2011 to work for Samuels Solicitors.
 Judith became a partner in Samuels in 2013.

 Judith’s particular strength is dealing with complex high-value commercial cases, whilst maintaining a calm and unflappable approach, which is very much appreciated by clients.

 Judith is a keen musician and plays a number of instruments.
-She enjoys tennis and is well-travelled, but hasn’t yet found a beach to beat ours in North Devon, where she can be found most weekends, playing with her kids.
+She enjoys boxing twice a week, and is very well-travelled, but hasn’t yet found a beach to beat ours in North Devon, where she can be found most weekends, playing with her kids.